elemica/elemica-suggest/README.md

 May be added below the input if the suggestFunction returns those values.
 You have the freedom to style that `ul` however you like.

+### CSS Classes

+The elemica-suggest library is pretty intentionally unstyled when you first drop it in.
+This is an intentional decision.
+You are the one building your app, and you should be the one to dictate what it looks like - typeahead suggestions and all.
+To facilitate this we use a few different CSS classes to help you with your styling.

+* **suggestions** is applied to the `ul` that contains the suggestions that are being made.
+* **active** is applied to the `li` inside `ul.suggestions` that is currently selected by the user.
+A suggestion can become active by the user using the up or down arrow keys or by hovering over the `li` with their mouse.
+* **has-selection** is applied to an element to indicate that a selection has been made.
+By default this element is the text field itself, but if you have need you can provide a value for the `selectionIndicatorTarget` parameter (see below) and change where this class is applied.
+* **invalid-text** is applied to a suggestion `li` when that suggestion `li` is a message informing the user that there are no matches for their query.

 ### Using Dev Tools

 If you want to use browser's Dev tools to inspect generated HTML you must disable support for `blur` event